 Not advice from a distance.
 Hands-on operating model redesign with production systems that ship.

 Not everything should change at once.
-Find the workflows where AI-first redesign creates the most leverage fastest: morning operations, meeting cadence, status reporting, dependency management, decision framing, client-facing prep.
+Find the workflows where moving up one level creates the most leverage fastest: morning operations, meeting cadence, status reporting, dependency management, decision framing, client-facing prep.

 Encode your operating style: escalation rules, meeting standards, decision frameworks, approval boundaries, risk tolerance, communication norms.
 Strong defaults first, your calibration on top.
 This is what makes AI feel like your company, not a generic assistant.